bernibra/tagtango/README.md

 ## Input Data Requirements

-As of now, please be aware that the hosting server has limitations, and the dataset size should not exceed 1GB.
+As of now, please be aware that the hosting server has limitations, and the dataset size should not exceed 1GB (use the `maxRequestSize` parameter when running the application locally to increase this limit at your own risk).
 We advise against accessing the web application on a phone screen as the visualization may not be optimal.
 For the best user experience, we recommend using a desktop or tablet device.

 ### Accepted Data Formats